What do you normally drink in the morning? Coffee? Tea? Water? …?

 I am a coffee drinker, myself – not because I need my cup of joe, nor because I’m addicted to the caffeine, but because I like the taste and it’s a nice ritual.
 There’s just something about heating up our espresso machine, listening to the ssssssssssshhhhttttttt while steaming milk, pulling a foamy shot of espresso, and then pouring it into my favourite thermos.

 But, there are some days when I don’t want a coffee with my breakfast – I want something more special.
 Something more seasonal.
-Something like Homemade Apple Cider.
+Something like Homemade Hot Apple Cider.

-This weekend, we took little A to the pumpkin patch, picked our pumpkins (mine is a perfectly green round globe this year – I like picking the unconventional pumpkins!), munched on our complimentary farm-grown Macintosh apples – and as we drove back home to the city, with the sun glinting through the burnt orange maple trees, all I could think about was – we need hot apple cider.
+This weekend, we took my step-daughter to the pumpkin patch, picked our pumpkins (mine is a perfectly green round globe this year – I like picking the unconventional pumpkins!), munched on our complimentary farm-grown Macintosh apples – and as we drove back home to the city, with the sun glinting through the burnt orange maple trees, all I could think about was – we need hot apple cider.

 There’s no flavour quite as quintessentially Fall as hot apple cider.
-In fact, I’m calling this recipe Simple Homemade Apple Cider, because even our seven-year-old could make it – I told her the quantities and she put everything in the pot, gave it a stir, went to go hollow out her pumpkin, and soon thereafter I poured fragrant, steaming apple cider into our mugs, as we discussed what face to carve onto her pumpkin.
+In fact, I’m calling this recipe Simple Homemade Hot Apple Cider, because even my seven-year-old step-daughter could make it – I told her the quantities and she put everything in the pot, gave it a stir, went to go hollow out her pumpkin, and soon thereafter I poured fragrant, steaming apple cider into our mugs, as we discussed what face to carve onto her pumpkin.

-There are only five ingredients to Simple Homemade Apple Cider: apple cider (feel free to use apple juice instead), honey, cinnamon sticks, whole cloves, and a slice of lemon.
+There are only five ingredients to Simple Homemade Hot Apple Cider: apple cider (feel free to use apple juice instead), honey, cinnamon sticks, whole cloves, and a slice of lemon.
 Heat all ingredients in a pot and simmer for 30 minutes – in the meantime, your house will smell like a dream.
 And then – drink in the flavours of Fall. 😉

 - 2 tablespoons honey